Multifaith Living Community

 Residents have free access to wireless internet service while on the Main House deck.
 Each house may subscribe to an internet service provider at their own expense.

-If you need to access the CA House office, please make an appointment with a CA House staff member.
-All rent checks and other items directed to CA House staff can be dropped off in the “Incoming Mail” slot on the outside of the Main House front doors.
+Outside of business hours, all rent checks and other items directed to CA House staff can be dropped off in the “Incoming Mail” slot on the outside of the Main House front doors.

 Main House Kitchen and Community Food